GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

             overwrote_generation=overwrote_generation,
             overwritten_by_generation=overwritten_by_generation)

 1. Check if the new notification has already been stored.
-Cloud Pub/Sub messaging guarantees at-least-once delivery, meaning a Cloud Pub/Sub notification may be received more than once.
-If the notification already exists, there has been no new change to the Cloud Storage photo bucket, and the Cloud Pub/Sub notification can be ignored.
+Pub/Sub messaging guarantees at-least-once delivery, meaning a Pub/Sub notification may be received more than once.
+If the notification already exists, there has been no new change to the Cloud Storage photo bucket, and the Pub/Sub notification can be ignored.

         exists_notification = Notification.query(